pchemguy/SQLite-SQL-Tutorial/Patterns Surrogate Variables.md

 | def       | 2       | Public   |
 | def       | 3       | Desktop  |

-Can we make a parameterized library query, if we want to split an arbitrary number of strings?
+Can we make a parameterized library query if we want to split an arbitrary number of strings?
 Each input string requires a dedicated line in the *strings* block, and each such line needs two distinct query parameters.
-In other words, both the query code and the calling signature depend on the number of strings to be split.
+In other words, both the query code and the calling signature depend on the number of strings to be split, so a different approach is required.